What is an addictive personality?

 While no personality type is destined for addiction, it can’t be denied that certain personality traits, environmental factors, and biological factors influence an individual’s susceptibility to uncontrollable substance abuse.
 These “addictive personalities” are often unable to moderate or quit using drugs on their own and require outside help.

-Design for Recovery is a sober living home for young men located in West Los Angeles.
+Design for Recovery’s sober livings Los Angeles.
 Our supportive staff members and our highly structured program is geared toward helping even the most vulnerable personality types.

 Whether you’re newly seeking help or you’ve tried other sober living homes before with little success, Design for Recovery can work with you to build a new life and build a foundation for long term sobriety.
 Check out our testimonials to see how Design for Recovery has helped even the most hopeless-seeming cases of addiction.